Finding a Top Financial Advisor Firm in Marietta, Georgia

-Narwhal Capital Management is the first firm on our list.
+Narwhal Capital Management is the top-rated firm in Marietta.
 The firm’s advisors work with a number of different clients, including non-high-net-worth individuals, high-net-worth individuals, pooled investment vehicles, charitable organizations and businesses.
 The firm doesn’t impose an account minimum.

 Narwhal Capital is a fee-based firm, which means some of its advisors may earn commissions by selling insurance products to clients.
-While this is a potential conflict of interest, the firm is still bound by fiduciary duty to always act in the best interests of its clients at all times.
+While this is a potential conflict of interest, the firm and its advisors must always act in the best interests of clients at all times.

 Narwhal Capital Management Background

-This firm specializes in financial planning, including retirement planning, philanthropic advisement, insurance reviews, estate planning and more.
-Portfolio management services are usually offered on a discretionary basis, but the firm may also provide non-discretionary investment consulting to clients who desire a less extensive engagement.
+This firm specializes in financial planning, including retirement planning, philanthropic advisement, insurance reviews, estate planning, among others.
+Narwhal also manages its own private fund called the Sailfish Fund, LLC.
+Traditional portfolio management services are usually offered on a discretionary basis, but the firm may also provide non-discretionary investment consulting to clients who desire a less extensive engagement.
 The firm also has accounting and tax preparation services.